BNAS-v2: Memory-efficient and Performance-collapse-prevented Broad Neural Architecture Search: Experiments

 \subsection{Effectiveness of Confident Learning Rate}

-To some extent, the number of convolutions in two types of cells, $\gamma$, is basically proportional to the accuracy of model \cite{guo2020meets}, so that we employ $\gamma$ as the index to examine the effectiveness of CLR for both B-DARTS and vanilla DARTS.
+In this part, we implement two groups of ablation experiments with respect to BNAS-D and DARTS, to examine the effectiveness of the proposed CLR for performance collapse alleviation.
+To some extent, the number of convolutions in two types of cells, $\theta$, is basically proportional to the accuracy of model \cite{guo2020meets}, so that we employ $\theta$ as the index to examine the effectiveness of CLR for both BNAS-D and vanilla DARTS.
 Furthermore, we choose warmup strategy as the comparative method to further verify the effectiveness of CLR.
-We repeat running six methods (i.e. vanilla B-DARTS/DARTS, B-DARTS/DARTS with warmup, and B-DARTS/DARTS with CLR) for four times, and show the number of convolutions of entire search process in Figure \ref{effectiveness}.
+We repeat running six methods, vanilla BNAS-D/DARTS, BNAS-D/DARTS with warmup, and BNAS-D/DARTS with CLR, for four times, and show the number of convolutions of entire search process in Fig. \ref{effectiveness}.

-For vanilla B-DARTS, the mean value of $\gamma$ is about 3 which tends to deliver poor performance.
-Moreover, we train the architecture of case 2 learned by vanilla B-DARTS for 600 epochs.
-The architecture achieves 3.26\% test error with 3.6M parameters under default hyper-parameters of DARTS.
-The warmup strategy contributes to the collapse issue mitigation of B-DARTS in terms of $\gamma$, where the mean value of $\gamma$ is about 4.5.
-For the proposed CLR, $\gamma$ of four repeated implementations are 6, 8, 5, 5 (i.e. the sum of convolutions in both convolution and enhancement cells), respectively.
-Obviously, there are more convolutions in the learned cells by B-DARTS with CLR than warmup.
-Moreover, we also train the architecture of case 1 learned by B-DARTS using CLR for 600 epochs.
-The architecture achieves 2.90\% test error with 3.4M parameters under the above setting for architecture evaluation.
+For vanilla performance-collapse-suffered BNAS-D, the mean value of $\theta$ is about 3 which tends to deliver poor performance.
+Moreover, we train the architecture of case 2 (most convolution operations in the learned architecture over four cases) learned by vanilla BNAS-D for 600 epochs.
+The architecture achieves 3.26\% test error with 3.6M parameters under default hyper-parameters of BNAS-v2 on CIFAR-10.
+The warmup strategy contributes to the performance collapse issue mitigation of BNAS-D in term of $\theta$, where the mean value of $\theta$ is about 4.5.
+For the proposed CLR, $\theta$ of four repeated implementations are 6, 8, 5 and 5, respectively.
+Obviously, there are more convolutions in the learned cells by BNAS-D with CLR than warmup.
+Moreover, we also train the architecture of case 1 learned by BNAS-D using CLR for 600 epochs.
+The architecture achieves 2.90\% test error with 3.4M parameters under the above settings for architecture evaluation.